awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: Yes, when `resourceRequirements` is used\.

 `secrets`
-The secrets for the job that is exposed as environment variables\.
+The secrets for the job that are exposed as environment variables\.
 For more information, see [Specifying sensitive data](specifying-sensitive-data.md)\.

 ```
 "secrets": [